pgurazada/pgurazada/README.md

-I love educating individuals and enterprises to operationalize AI.
+Empowering individuals and enterprises to effectively operationalize AI.